ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] use cookie parser
 [ ] contact go-daddy to make site not have heroku in it [ ] totals are not populating correctly
+[ ] update finalsumtotal in database
+[ ] update a rranking table in database

 ===> STRETCH BEFORE DEPLOYMENT